charlie-costanzo/jan-05-21-tidy-tuesday/README.md

-# jan-05-21-tidy-tuesdayThis is the first commit for Tidy Tuesday project jan-05-21-tidytuesday.
-This marks the halfway point in the video.
+# This is my first Tidy Tuesday project, from January 5th.